S3-working-group/s3-practical-guide/slides.md

 - define expectations for new members (both cultural fit and the skills required)
 - align contract with both organizational culture and legal requirements
 - consider a probationary period
-- have clear procedures about breaches of contract
+- have clear procedures for breaches of contract

 ---

-## # Transparent Salary
+## P3.8: Transparent Salary

 * transparent salaries need to be fair
 * fairness has several orthogonal dimensions